Austinjnr/covid-19-Tracker/README.md

-# covid-19-Tracker
+# COVID-19-Tracker

 This a web application of CoronaVirus statistical data built in react, to access the platform, <a href="https://covid-19-tracker-db3rv2t8v-austinjnr.vercel.app/">here is the live link.</a>

 ## Description

 COVID-19 Tracker's primary objective is to provide a reliable tracking system to monitor Coronavirus cases across the globe, with the aid of informing the public and fostering improvement and stability in the health sector.
+The application displays dynamic data such as:
+ * The number of confirmed cases.
+ * The number of confirmed deaths.

+ The data is fetched from an API and updated in real-time

+ ## Features

+ Display of data for various countries and regions

+Real-time updates of data

+Historical data visualization

+Global statistics for confirmed cases, deaths, and recoveries

 ### Installation

-RTo use this rep on your machine, requires some simple steps:
+To use this rep on your machine, requires some simple steps:
 - Open a terminal/ command line interface on your computer
 - Clone the repo by;